facile-it/facile-it.github.io/content/blog/eng/a-redux-pattern.md

 **An event represents an update to the state**.
 It's an action, written with the past tense and in Pascal case.
 An event has an optional payload.
 It contains the information useful to update the state.
 Its signature is the same as a Redux action.

-Let's try to find valid event names. `ElevatorRequested` is the event for the successful request.
-It's right after the first hit to the button. `ElevatorCalled` occurs when a red light appears around the button.
-With `ElevatorReady` the elevator reaches the floor and the doors open. `ElevatorOccupied` happens when the request fails and a red light already surrounds the button.
+Let's try to find valid event names. `ElevatorBusy` is the event for the successful request.
+It's right after the first hit to the button. `ElevatorBusy` happens when the request fails and a red light surrounds the button.
+With `ElevatorReady` the elevator reaches the floor and the doors open.

 This is a simplified version of the scenarios that can happen.
 The elevator might be broken, or it might break during its move.
 There are many events that we can take into account.
 The events we consider depend on how much we go deep into the process.